doctolib/safe-pg-migrations/README.md

 ### Concurrent indexes

 Creating an index requires a `SHARE` lock on the target table which blocks all write on the table while the index is created (which can take some time on a large table).
 This is usually not practical in a live environment.
-Thus, **Safe PG Migrations** ensures index are created concurrently.
+Thus, **Safe PG Migrations** ensures indexes are created concurrently.

 ### Retry after lock timeout